ShiftNrg/shift-substrate/README.md

    3. Restart your Validator! `sudo systemctl restart shift-substrate-validator.service`

 # Notes
 * allow port `30333` through your firewall.
-This is the default p2p port for node comms
+This is the default p2p port for nodes to communicate with each other
   * `sudo ufw allow 30333 && sudo ufw reload`

+* the scripts will create a hidden folder `.shift-substrate` in your home directory
+  * it will also create either a `mainnet` or `testnet` folder under this hidden directory
+    * in these folders sensitive information is stored!
+Secure your servers!
+      * `node-key` containts the private key for your node to generate it's public peer id
+        * you see your node's peer id in the logs when your start/restart the service
+      * `aura.json` contains your AURA secrets
+      * `gran.json` containt your GRANDPA secrets

-# Validators
+## Validators
+* Status check: `sudo systemctl status shift-substrate-validator.service`
+* Restarting your service: `sudo systemctl restart shift-substrate-validator.service`
+* Tail logs: `tail -f /var/log/syslog`

-## Key Creation
+### Key Creation
 * Install Docker `./docker-install.sh` or already have subkey installed & compiled (takes forever!)
 * Run `./generateKeys.sh`.
 Save the output of this command.
 Complete step 4 listed under `Validator Step Only!`

-## Useful Commands
-* Status check: `sudo systemctl status shift-substrate-validator.service`
-* Restarting your service: `sudo systemctl restart shift-substrate-validator.service`
-* Tail logs: `tail -f /var/log/syslog`

-# Full Nodes
+## Full Nodes

-## Useful Commands
 * Status check: `sudo systemctl status shift-substrate-node.service`
 * Restarting your service: `sudo systemctl restart shift-substrate-node.service`
 * Tail logs: `tail -f /var/log/syslog`

-# Recommend VPS Specs
+## Recommend VPS Specs
+Minimum amount of RAM required: 2 GB
 * 2 CPU core
 * 2 GB RAM
 * Ubuntu 18.04